-The next three images were designed as marketing for the band Edison and Light Pilot, both Nashville-based.
+The next three images were designed as t-shirt and album covers for the bands Edison and Light Pilot, both Nashville-based.

 The final image was a revamp of my high school alma mater's student handbook.
-I was charged with giving it a much-needed updated feel that would appeal more to the student body.
+I was charged with giving it a much-needed update that would appeal more to the student body.

 I became interested in journalism design while working for my high school's newspaper and that passion carried over into college and my first job as a page designer.
 These pages were designed for the Hartford Courant, the Orlando Sentinel, and my college newspaper, Western Kentucky University's College Heights Herald.
 See more specialized designs below:

 "The Price is Wrong," college sports and the economy series, Orlando Sentinel